REWRITE™

-You're snapping at your kids and feeling guilty about it.
 You're doing everything right on paper and still feeling like you're failing.
 You've read the books, listened to the podcasts, tried the systems — and you're still here, still feeling like this.

 Sound familiar?